 Reviewing the treatments

-A March 2022 (14) study reviews the various hip osteoarthritis injections.
+A March 2022 (2) study also reviewed the available research about the the various hip osteoarthritis injections.
 The researchers of this paper write: “Corticosteroids and hyaluronic acid gel are the two most common agents injected into the hip.
 Off late, platelet-rich plasma (PRP), mesenchymal stem cell (MSC), bone marrow aspirate concentrate (BMAC), local anesthetic (LA) agents, non-steroidal anti-inflammatory drugs (NSAIDs) and their different combinations have also been injected in hips to provide desired pain relief.
 However, there is a group of clinicians who vary of these injections.”

 Cortisone effective for 12 weeks, better than hyaluronic acid injections